-Aside from physical distancing and plenty of thorough handwashing one of the best things you can do right now is choose to see the best in each other.
+Sort of.
+But not quite like before.
+We've been hit by Omicron, and careful use of testing and self-imposed isolation is key.
+Not that it's easy to figure out.
+We know viral levels peak in under five days, but it's not quite clear how long the viral load remains, as this NYTimes article discusses.
+Aside from physical distancing, wearing a mask indoors and plenty of thorough handwashing is still a good routine.
+And one of the most important things you can do is choose to see the best in each other.
 Be kind.
 Be patient.
 Be quick to help others.
 Be forgiving when you would otherwise be upset.
 Seek out opportunities for generosity.

-In that spirit, we are offering a selection of online resources to make your stay at home happier and healthier, whether you’re navigating the complexities of kids out of school, hunkering down on your own, or sharing your space with a partner or roommate.
+In that spirit, we are offer a selection of online resources to make your time at home happier and healthier, whether you’re navigating the complexities of kids out of school, hunkering down on your own, or sharing your space with a partner or roommate.
 This situation is in constant flux, and it's likely we'll all have to live with a level of uncertainty we've not known before.
-To help with that, we'll be updating these resources over time, providing practical support and uplifting connections.
+(To help with that, we'll be updating these resources over time, providing practical support and uplifting connections.)

 A FEW BASICS